-New Apple Watch models debut each fall like clockwork, and the countdown to Apple Watch Series 7 has already started.
+New Apple Watch models debut each fall like clockwork, and the countdown to Apple Watch Series 7 is well underway.
 In this roundup, we’re tracking everything we know so far about the next-generation Apple Watch.
 If you’re anything like me, Apple Watch Series 7 can’t come soon enough!

-That’s speculation for now, but Apple Watch Series 7 replacing Series 6 this fall is almost certain.
+That’s speculation for now, but Apple Watch Series 7 replacing Series 6 this fall is all but certain.
 (Series 5 replaced Series 4, and Series 6 replaced Series 5.)
 That’s where the most interesting changes occur.

 Will the Apple Watch Series 7 look different?
-We’re not ruling it out yet.
+At this point, we’re banking on it.
 Apple Watch Series 6 introduced new red and blue aluminum colors and a graphite variant of the classic space black stainless steel casing.
 Apple Watch Series 7 could debut the first design tweak since the shift to a full-screen design with Apple Watch Series 4.

 In September 2020, supply chain analyst Ming-Chi Kuo shared the ultimate teaser by predicting a new Apple Watch design could be ready as early as Series 7.
 Kuo warned that the Series 6 would retain the Series 4 design while adding that a “significant form factor design change would come with new Apple Watch models in 2H21 at the earliest.”